wintorez/wintorez/README.md

 ### Hello! 👋

-I'm a Software Engineer / Full-Stack Developer based in Toronto, Canada.
+I'm a Full-Stack Software Engineer based in Toronto, Ontario.